ishan9678/Weather-website/README.md

 # Weather-website
-Creating a website to display weather information from all over the world with a search functionality capable of autocomplete.
+A Website to display weather information from all over the world with a search functionality capable of autocomplete.
 It is implemented using weather api.

 https://ishan9678.github.io/Weather-website/